Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does Google Pay work?

-Google Pay uses the NFC (Near Field Communication) chips found in many Android smartphones to allow cardholders to make payments directly from their phone.
-Instead of getting out your wallet and credit card, you simply unlock your phone and tap it on contactless terminals.
-If your card is connected to a loyalty programme, any eligible purchases you make with Google Pay automatically earn points for your rewards account.
+Google Pay uses the Near Field Communication (NFC) chips found in many Android smartphones to allow cardholders to make payments directly from their phone.
+Instead of getting out your wallet and credit card, you unlock your phone and tap it on contactless terminals.
+If your card is connected to a rewards programme, any eligible purchases you make with Google Pay automatically earn points for your account.
 You can also use Google Pay to make payments online.
-Google Pay currently works with certain contactless Mastercard, Visa and American Express credit and debit cards.
-However, Google is looking to integrate Google Pay with EFTPOS, which could broaden the type of accounts you could use with Google Pay.
+Google Pay currently works with specific contactless Visa credit and debit cards.
+However, Google is also looking to integrate Google Pay with EFTPOS, which could broaden the type of accounts you could use with Google Pay.

 Is Google Pay safe to use?

 Google Pay uses the same technology as contactless credit cards and is just as secure at the checkout.
 However, Google Pay could be considered more secure as it doesn’t send your credit or debit card number with your payment.
 Instead, it uses an encrypted virtual account number to represent your account details, which means your card details aren’t stored on your phone or the Google Pay app.